cisco-open/ResponsibleAI/docs/RaiModule/Basic component of RAI Design.rst

  - Analyses are easy to create allowing users to quickly and easily make their own custom Analyses for their specific needs using any attribute of the AISystem.

 - **Interaction**
- - Analyses are managed by the AnalysisManger and are given access to the AISystem and Dataset through the RAIRedis class.
+ - Analyses are managed by the AnalysisManger and are given access to the AISystem and Dataset through the RaiDB class.
  - Similar to MetricManagers, AnalysisManagers check compatibility between Analyses and AISystems and handle the computation of Analyses.
  - Running specific analyses is done through the run_analysis function.